khaliedessam/End-to-End-E-Commerce-Data-Modeling-and-Analytics-Design/docs/02-etl_process.md

 # ⚙️ ETL Process

 This project implements a complete **Extract, Transform, Load (ETL)** pipeline following the **Medallion Architecture** (Bronze → Silver → Gold).
-The pipeline ingests raw operational data from multiple CSV files, applies data quality and business transformation rules, and produces an analytics-ready Sales Data Mart.
+The pipeline ingests raw operational data from multiple CSV files, applies data quality and business transformation rules, and produces an analytics-ready to generate actionable insights.

 ---